Jerell/jerell.github.io/content/notes/FlowNetworks.md

 ![[prototyper fixed orientation.png]]

 The property fields (diameter, roughness) in each box are more illustrative than necessary.
 Each branch would have its own set of properties that may or may not vary across its length.
 If you really wanted to rotate these, that could be possible, but the important thing is to know whether you're connecting to Port A or Port B. Because the elevation at ports A and B may differ.
+The expectation though is that things flow from left to right, Port A to Port B.

 Here is a more refined version of the concept, where a branch may be composed of multiple components, rather than just being a length of pipe.